Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 Did you identify the pupil’s learning goals and needs?

-This may sound common sense, but you must know at the beginning of the lesson what the pupils needs are, what does him/her want to achieve out of this lesson.
+This may sound like common sense, but you must know at the beginning of the lesson what the pupil's needs are and what they want to achieve out of this lesson.

 Was the agreed lesson structure appropriate for the pupil’s experience and ability?

-You need to agree with the pupil the lesson plan.
-That the lesson is appropriate, not to difficult, but hard enough to challenge the pupil, so learning takes place.
+You need to agree with the pupil upon the lesson plan.
+It needs to be agreed that the lesson is appropriate, not too difficult, but hard enough to challenge the pupil, so learning takes place.

-Again the area chosen needs to push the pupil, so learning can take place without overwhelming him/her.
+Again the area chosen needs to push the pupil, so learning can take place without overwhelming the pupil.

 Was the lesson plan adapted, when appropriate, to help the pupil work towards their learning goals?

-This ones not difficult, if your teaching junctions and the pupil keeps stalling the vehicle, you need to adapt your lesson and teach clutch control.
+This one's not difficult, if you're teaching junctions and the pupil keeps stalling the vehicle, you need to adapt your lesson and teach clutch control.

 Total marks available section = 12